MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 **Note: The Flops of ConvNext-T couldn't get it from the calculations because the tensorflowHub model is colsed, but in future i will try to revert it to its archiecturte, or use the PyTorch model.
 So the Flops in the table is from its benchmark**

-Table with the most expensive layer in each model, along with the time it takes to compute.

 ### Decreasing FLOPS and MACCs

 To decrease the FLOPS and MACCs, we can apply various techniques, such as: